 The Society has a demand note payable with a financial institution with a maximum line-of-credit availability of \$850,000.
-Interest on the note's outstanding balance is computed at the financial institution's variable prime lending rate (8.50% and 7.50% at December 31, 2023 and 2022, respectively) with a floor of three-point two-five percent (3.25%).
+Interest on the note's outstanding balance is computed at the Wall Street Journal variable prime lending rate (7.50% and 8.50% at December 31, 2024 and 2023, respectively) with a floor of three-point two-five percent (3.25%).
 The note is collateralized by all business assets of the Society excluding endowment investments, real property, and the items of the collection.
-The line-of-credit is subject to annual administrative covenants with the financial institution and renews annually in June.
-There were no advances made during the years ended December 31, 2023 and 2022 and the outstanding balance was \$- at December 31, 2023 and 2022.
+The line-of-credit is subject to annual administrative covenants with the financial institution and will renew on June 30, 2026.
+There were no advances made during the years ended December 31, 2024 and 2023 and the outstanding balance was \$- at December 31, 2024 and 2023.